Landfill Methane Outreach Program

 - Last Updated:

 In October 2010, Escambia County, Florida overcame significant challenges to bring a new landfill gas (LFG) energy project on line at the Perdido Landfill.
-Despite County leadership's disappointment with the landfill's initial, unsuccessful LFG energy project that began in 1997, Escambia County regrouped and developed a replacement project with Gulf Power Company, with help from LFG Technologies, which built and now operates the facility.
+Despite County leadership's disappointment with the landfill's initial, unsuccessful LFG energy project which began in 1997, Escambia County regrouped and developed a replacement project with Gulf Power Company, with help from LFG Technologies which built and now operates the facility.
 This partnership allows the County to reduce harmful emissions from the landfill while generating income from the sale of LFG to Gulf Power, who sells the energy to residential and commercial end users.

 Although the project required a daunting $1.47 million investment to expand the LFG collection system, which included 37 new extraction wells and 5,430 feet of LFG transmission line piping, the County was able to obtain $950,000 through Department of Energy Block Grant Funding available under the America Recovery & Reinvestment Act.
 Partial funding was also provided by the Escambia County LFG Expansion Program.
 The investment is expected to pay off, since the project is predicted to generate $1 million in revenue annually.
 Furthermore, the facility was designed for future expansion with room for two additional engines, increasing the total facility capacity from 3.2 MW to 6.4 MW.